MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 At the bottom are two buttons, **Run** and **Mark**.

 Clicking the **Run** button allows you to run your code.
 As you progress to more challenging exercises, your code will do increasingly sophisticated things.
-Some of the programs you will create will stop and ask questions, and alter how they proceed depending on the input that is provided to them.
+Some of the programs you will create will stop and ask questions, and alter how they proceed depending on the [[Input]] that is provided to them.
 The run button allows you to observe and interact with your programs as they run, and check that they behave correctly.

 Clicking the **Mark** button submits your code to some automated tests.
 These tests will attempt to compile and run your code.
 They will make inputs to your running code and analyse the outputs to check whether they satisfy the task that was set.
 Ed will let you know whether you have passed the tests, and give you specific [[feedback]] and clues if you failed.
 The next slide will show you what this [[feedback]] looks like.